Strbeni/Interpreter/WIL.md

 Do - For each production under expression create subclass tha has fields for variable specific to production(rule).

 Do - Automate the process of creating subclasses for each production.
+It should have description of each tree type, its name and fields.